Aircloak/aircloak/air/docs/content/datastores.md

 ## PostgreSQL

-Versions from 9.1 and onwards are supported.
+Versions from 9.1 and newer are supported.

 ## MySQL and MariaDB